• Latest

 State of Ugandan Sport Symposium Ends With Urgent Call for Systemic Reform

-The second edition of the State of Ugandan Sport Symposium has closed on a fiery, thought-provoking note, as the final panel of the two-day event tackled the urgent need to build a sustainable sports ecosystem in Uganda.
+The second day of the State of Ugandan Sport Symposium has closed on a fiery, thought-provoking note, as the final panel of the two-day event tackled the urgent need to build a sustainable sports ecosystem in Uganda.

 Moderated by Next Media’s Head of Sports Broadcast, Andrew Kabuura, the high-level session featured respected voices in the sector.